Sprowston Manor

-Sprowston Manor Hotel is a AA 4 star hotel, part of which is the 19th-century Sprowston Hall.
-It is located on the north east suburbs, of the English city of Norwich, close to the suburb of Sprowston and village of Rackheath, within the county of Norfolk, United Kingdom.
+Sprowston Manor Hotel is an AA 4 star hotel, part of which is the 19th-century Sprowston Hall.
+It is located in Sprowston, Norfolk, England, close to the city of Norwich.

 Location

-The hotel is situated within 170 aces of parkland.
+The hotel is situated within 170 acres of parkland.
 It is 3.5 mi north east of the centre of the city of Norwich and is 4.3 mi from Norwich railway station.
 The nearest airport is in Norwich and is 4.8 mi west of the hotel.

 History

 John Gurney builder of Sprowston Manor.

 Sprowston Hall was purchased by John Corbet II formerly belonging to the Bishop of Norwich, for £176 in 1540.
 On the death of John Corbet II in 1559 the manor of Sprowston was left to his wife Jane.
 It was sold to Sir Thomas Adams, who was Lord Mayor of London in 1645.
 In the 18th century the manor was acquired by Sir Lambert Blackwell, a governor of the South Sea Company, who was created a baronet in 1718.
 In the 19th century the manor went through a number of families until it came into the hands of the Gurney family and John Gurney, who was mayor of Norwich and blind, rebuilt the hall between 1872 and 1876.
 The hall is constructed in three storeys of red brick.

 During the Second World War the hall was commandeered by the military for use by the GOC Eastern Command.